rach-vp/trybe-exercises/01_Intro_Web_Development/05_Javascript_DOM_Events_and_Web_Storage/5.1_DOM_and_Selectors/README.md

     <script>
         /*
         Here you're going to modify the elements existing using only the functions:
             - document.getElementById()
             - document.getElementsByClassName()
             - document.getElementsByTagName()
         1. Create a function that changes the inner text of <p> tag to a description of how you see yourself two years from now.
 (Don't take too much time thinking of the text but do it on the exercise)
-        2. Create a function that changes the color of the yellow sqaure to Trybe green (rgb(76,164,109))
+        2. Create a function that changes the colour of the yellow square to Trybe green (rgb(76,164,109))
-        3. Create a function that changes the color of the red sqaure to white
+        3. Create a function that changes the colour of the red square to white
-        4. Createa a function that corrects the inner text of <h1> tag
+        4. Create a function that corrects the inner text of <h1> tag
         5. Create a function that modifies all inner text of <p> tag to upper case
         6. Create a function that shows the content of all <p> tags on the console */